We might not notice them during the usual runs, but thanks to third party web apps or sometimes Google itself, Google’s services get a fun face.

 The cool interactive YouTube game was created to show off Chrome’s speed.
 The Flash game plus video was launched last year when Chrome became the third most popular browser in the United States.
 The challenge is to complete a series of steps using other web services (like Twitter, last.fm etc) to get the chrome ball to the finish line in the fastest time possible.
 The challenges come in the form of tasks and riddles.
 You goal is to complete them in the shortest time possible.
 There are point penalties for skipping steps.
 If you search around, you will also find a few ‘cheat sheets’ on the game.

-Google is the last place you would expect to find online games for fun or being used by third parties as objects of fun.
+Google is the last place you would expect to find fun or being used by third parties as objects of fun.
 But as some of our previous posts show, Google sneaks some stress busters in.
 Check these Google games out –

 Do you know of any Google games we might have missed?
 Let us know.